Flerzheim: Location

 Flerzheim is located twelve kilometres southwest of Bonn in the Cologne Lowland in the foothills of the Eifel, in Germany.
 Through the town flows the river Swist.
 North of the town is Müttinghoven, and Lüftelberg east; south and west of the town is Meckenheim Ramershoven.
 Flerzheim is adjacent to the park Kottenforst-Ville.

 History

 As early as 5000 years ago people lived on the territory of today Flerzheims.
 In the year 31 BC, the Romans settled in the district.
 Around the year 20 AD, they established a well-known villa north of Flerzheim in the 4th century but was destroyed.
 Today's Flerzheim was founded in 807 AD.

 Under the Bonn-law, Flerzheim was recognized on 1 January 1969 as a district on the Rhine river.
 Flerzheim is retained as a separate village as part of the town Rheinbach; however, the phone prefix number is the town of Meckenheim (02225).

+The Flerzheim area sustained significant damage following the floods of 2021.